PDM4AR/exercises/docs/12-highway_driving.md

 **Test on different instances**:
 To avoid hard-coded solutions we will test your submissions on different instances of the environment.
-You can make sure that your solution can deal with different instances of the world by changing the parameters in the config files or by creating new ones in the folder `exercises_def/ex12/*`.
+You can make sure that your solution can deal with different instances of the world by changing the parameters in the config files(e.g. add/remove a surrounding vehicle, change the ego vehicle and the goal lane id, etc.).
+Note that by setting the names of other vehicle to `['all']` and plot the scenario, you can find all vehicles that can be added to the scenario.
-If you create new configs, make sure to add them to the `exercises_def/ex12/ex12.py` file in the `get_exercise12` method.

 **Test faster**:
 To speed up the testing you can reduce the animation resolution by modifying the `dt` and the `dpi` parameters in `exercise_def/ex12/ex12.py`.